 5. Walk or ride the Monsal Trail

-This 8.5 mile route from Blackwell Mill to Chee Dale and Coombs Road in Bakewell is popular with walks, cyclists, horse riders and wheelchair users.
+This 8.5-mile route from Blackwell Mill to Chee Dale and Coombs Road in Bakewell is popular with walks, cyclists, horse riders and wheelchair users.

-The traffic free trail follows the old railway line route (which was closed in the 1960s) and runs parallel to the A6.
-(The line was closed in the 1960’s)
+The traffic-free trail follows the old railway line route (which was closed in the 1960s) and runs parallel to the A6.
+(The line was closed in the 1960s)

 The route includes 6 former railway tunnels and spectacular views of the Peak District.

-Plan your trip to Bakewell
+Plan your trip to Bakewell Derbyshire

 If you are thinking of visiting Bakewell you will find all the information you need to plan your trip in this section including where to stay, how to get there and more.

-Best tours to take to Bakewell
+Best tours which include Bakewell

 Travel through the best of Northern England on this tour to York, Chatsworth House, the Peak District and more.
 On this 3-day small-group tour from Manchester, you explore all of it in the comfort of a luxury, 16 seat mini-coach.

 Escape the busy city of Manchester and embark on a countryside adventure to the majestic Chatsworth House.
-Traveling by train and bus, head into the Peak District National Park to learn about and admire one of England’s finest stately homes.
+Travelling by train and bus, head into the Peak District National Park to learn about and admire one of England’s finest stately homes.